JIC-CSB/kilombo/doc/manual.md

   where the `%...d` will be replaced by an increasing number.
 * `stateFileName` : file name for saving the simulation state as JSON during the simulation.
 * `stateFileSteps` : number of simulator timesteps between storing the simulator state as JSON.
+* `stepsPerFrame`  : number of simulator time steps to perform between drawing.
+Can be changed interactively using numpad `/` and '*'.

 #Command line options